TheOdinProject/curriculum/rails/active_record_associations.md

 ### Creating Association Objects

 There's a couple of shortcuts for creating new association objects.
-The first is to call `::new` or `::create` on the association to automatically populate the foreign key.
+The first is to call `#new` or `#create` on the association to automatically populate the foreign key.
 For instance, if a User `has_many` Posts and Post `belongs_to` a User:

     # Long version:
     > user = User.first